-On the one hand, by setting $b_1=1/450$, $b_2=-1/15$, $b_3=1/15$ and\footnote{Note that, $b_1$, $b_2$ and $b_3$ are evident from relation~(\ref{egilkeyi}) when it is compared with relation~(\ref{emehref}), and $b_4$ can be found from the coefficient of the term~$K_6$ when matching these relations in the case of $b_2=-1/15=-b_3$.}\ $b_4=-4/63$ in relation~(\ref{emehref}), we also get, in six dimensions (though, we have~not used identity~(\ref{eeight}) yet),
+On the one hand, by setting the coefficients $b_1=1/450$, $b_2=-1/15$, $b_3=1/15$ and\footnote{Note that, $b_1$, $b_2$ and $b_3$ are evident from relation~(\ref{egilkeyi}) when are compared with relation~(\ref{emehref}), and $b_4$ can be found from the coefficient of the term~$K_6$ when one matches these relations in the case of $b_2=-1/15=-b_3$.}\ $b_4=-4/63$ in our relation~(\ref{emehref}), we also get in six dimensions (though, we have~not used identity~(\ref{eeight}) yet),

-As it is evident, relation~(\ref{taftt}) is exactly the same as relation~(\ref{egilkeyi}), and we have $c_3\propto\ell_P{}^4$, as expected.
+As it is evident, our result~(\ref{taftt}) is exactly the same as relation~(\ref{egilkeyi}), and by comparison we also have $c_3\propto\ell_P{}^4$, as expected.